 Sebenzisa noma yini oyibolekileyo ngonanzelelo ngoba kungadingeka uyibusisele kubanikazi.

-Eng Do not spoil/plunder what you borrowed because you may pay dearly from the misuse.
+English Meaning: Do not spoil/plunder what you borrowed because you may pay dearly from the misuse.

-In the present day life, this proverb is suited for situations where someone gets paid in advance for an agreement or job.
-Sadly sometimes when people get paid in advance for a job, they may fail to deliver in terms of the terms of the contract.
+Application: In the present day life, this proverb is suited for situations where someone gets paid in advance for an agreement or job.
+Sadly sometimes when people get paid in advance for a job, they may fail to deliver in terms of the conditions of the contract.
 Such payment should therefore be treated as borrowed money which may have to be repaid, if one does not fulfill their side of the bargain.
 However the old meaning still stands too that lobola should not be plundered but saved or invested for family use with possibility of returning the money in the case of divorce.